MarinaTrofimovich/Marina_Trofimovich/README.md

 - Scraped over 23000 reviews on smartphones from the Yandex market using Python and Selenium.

-- Performed the data cleaning and selection and found the best way of labeling the data (final number of reviews 6500+).
+- Performed data cleaning and selection and found the best way of labeling the data (final number of reviews 6500+).

-- Optimized pepiline "CountVectorizer(), TfidfTransformer(), LinearSVC()" using RandomizedSearchCV to reach the best model.
+- Optimized a pepiline "CountVectorizer(), TfidfTransformer(), LinearSVC()" using RandomizedSearchCV to reach the best model.

 - Built a client facing API using Flask.